-• TV license - If a property is rented on a shared basis then only one TV license is needed, but if you have an individual tenancy for your room but share communal areas then you will need a TV license for each person in the house.
+TV license - If a property is rented on a shared basis, then only one TV license is needed, but if you have an individual tenancy for your room but share communal areas then you will need a TV license for each person in the house.
 Check what is needed in advance.
-If you go home for the summer you may be able to claim a pro-rata refund on your TV license for this time.
+If you go home for the summer, you may be able to claim a pro-rata refund on your TV license for this time.

-- Council Tax Full-time students are exempt, but depends on the household if there is a bill.
+- Council Tax Full-time students are exempt but depends on the household if there is a bill.
 You can obtain a council tax exemption letter from the iCentre to give to the Council Tax Office. - Contents insurance it is sensible to protect your valuables and property so budget for contents insurance.

-If you would like to discuss budgeting in more detail with a Student Money Adviser contact them by email at moneyadvice@anglia.ac.uk

-If you would like to get tips on budgeting, and how to handle your money, the Money Advice Service have a free online system called Blackbullion that can help make your money go further - you can analyse your spending habits and improve your money management skills.
-Visit the Money Advice Service website for more information.
+If you would like to discuss budgeting in more detail with a Student Money Adviser, contact them by email at moneyadvice@anglia.ac.uk - see page 22/23.
+If you would like to get tips on budgeting, and how to handle your money, you can speak to the Money Advice Service who can help make your money go further.
+Visit the Money Advice Service website - see page 22/23 for more information.